MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.10 Release Notes.md

 Adding logic to avoid case noting confusing lines about programs closing when those programs are not on the case. *Completed by Robert Fewins-Kalb (@RoberT-1000 from Anoka County) Resolves Issue #2565*

 ### DAIL
+**CSES SCRUBBER**
+Will now case note the MEMB #, CS type, and the amount per person receiving CS. *Completed by Tim Delong (@StormageddonDLOA from Stearns County) Resolves Issue #2624*

+Corrects a bug that sometimes prevented the script from updating UNEA panels in the correct footer month. *Completed by David Courtright (@courtrightd from St Louis) Resolves Issue #2646*

 **FINANCIAL ORIENTATION DATE MISSING**
 Fixing error which prevent the script from starting. *Completed by Casey Love(@C-Love from Ramsey County) Resolves Issue #2581*